 5. The local specialities

 Being part of the Burgundy region, Dijon also has some fine wines to enjoy whilst sitting at a café table.
-Alternatively, you could also go on a wine tasting tour in the surrounding countryside.
+The Burgundy region has the highest number of AOCs in France, with no less than 37 Grand Crus.

 How to get to Dijon?